-- (h) The development of design guidelines for landscaping within statutory building schemes that are consistent with and promote FireSmart principles is encouraged - (i) Efforts by the public to protect forest interface areas and environmentally sensitive areas from fire risk by properly disposing of cigarette butts is encouraged.
+- (h) The development of design guidelines for landscaping within statutory building schemes that are consistent with and promote FireSmart principles is encouraged.
+The inclusion of opportunities for education of homeowners and landscaping contractors on FireSmart principles and how to integrate them into landscape design is also encouraged. - (i) Efforts by the public to protect forest interface areas and environmentally sensitive areas from fire risk by properly disposing of cigarette butts is encouraged.